- Home

 - Polynomial Functions

-Functions made by adding terms of the form ax^n (where n is a non-negative integer).
+A polynomial function is formed by adding terms of the form ax^n where n is a non-negative integer.
 Polynomials are the simplest smooth functions and approximate all smooth functions locally (Taylor series) โ they are the building blocks of all smooth mathematical modeling.

 This concept is covered in depth in our polynomial function foundations, with worked examples, practice problems, and common mistakes.